bootstrap-vue/bootstrap-vue/docs/directives/tooltip/README.md

 v-b-tooltip.bottom.hover  => Same as above
 ```

-Note: If a titleis not provided, then the tooltip will not display.
+Note: If a title is not provided, then the tooltip will not display.